kosiachenko/SleepingBarbers/README.md

 <b>Purpose</b>

-In this programming assignment, we will extend the original so-called sleeping-barber problem to a multiple sleeping barbers problem where many customers visit a barbershop and receive a haircut service from any one available among barbers in the shop.
+In this program, we extend the original so-called sleeping-barber problem to a multiple sleeping barbers problem where many customers visit a barbershop and receive a haircut service from any one available among barbers in the shop.